DocumentationBook/SphinxDocumentation/research/sphinx/top.rst

 #.
 The ``sphinx.cmd.builds.build_main`` function validates and collects arguments passed
-   to the ``sphinx-build`` command (``argv``), requests creation of the main application and starts the build processes:
+   to the ``sphinx-build`` command (``argv``), requests creation of the main application, and starts the building processes as follows:

    #.
 Use the Python standard class ``argparse.ArgumentParser`` to validate and collect all command line arguments.
       If it detects an error, it completes the operations with an error message.
 Otherwise, it stores the arguments